xperseguers/t3ext-fal-protect/README.md

 # FAL Protect

-This extension protects everything within `/fileadmin/` based on associated file restrictions.
+This extension protects everything within `/fileadmin/` based on associated file restrictions (visibility and user groups).

+Goal is that you have nothing to configure (at least at this point).
+Just install and enable the extension, block direct access and that's it!

 ## Installation (Apache)